-Typhoon Koinu strengthens while moving toward Taiwan and is forecast to hit land this week
+Typhoon Koinu strengthens as it moves toward Taiwan

 The storm was expanding in size and was expected to make landfall by Thursday morning, they said.

-Koinu was moving northwest with sustained winds of 144 kph (89 mph) and gusts of up to 180 kph (112 mph), according to Taiwan’s Central Weather Bureau.
+The typhoon was moving northwest with sustained winds of 144 kph (89 mph) and gusts of up to 180 kph (112 mph), according to Taiwan’s Central Weather Bureau.
 Forecasters predict the center of the storm will hit the island’s southern cities, while bringing heavy rains to the east coast including the city of Taitung.

-In the Philippines, which will avoid the typhoon’s direct hit, the weather bureau issued storm warnings in at least six northern provinces and warned of possible flooding and landslides especially in mountainous regions.
-The typhoon will enhance seasonal monsoon rains elsewhere in the country in the next three days, forecasters said.
+Typhoon Koinu, also known as Typhoon Jenny, is “forecast to steadily intensify throughout the forecast period and may reach its peak intensity tomorrow,” said a typhoon bulletin from the Philippines weather bureau.

-On Monday, Koinu was blowing 485 kilometers (300 miles) east of Basco town in the northernmost Philippine province of Batanes, in the Luzon Strait that separates the Philippines and Taiwan, according to Manila’s weather bureau.
+The storm, traveling at 15 kph (9.3 mph), will bring rains to Taiwan starting Tuesday with its outer bands.

 Typhoon Haikui hit Taiwan in early September, the first typhoon to make landfall in years.
 It uprooted trees and damaged cars, and injured dozens, but did not cause any catastrophic damage.